Tjstretchalot/text_mp_adventure/design/technical.md

 an easy way to use the listener system in a way very similar to the modifier system you often see in real time strategy games.
 The performance penalty is not relevant in a text-based game.

+Note that it is expected to do an additional circle at the beginning of the resolve to ensure the result is determined by the server rather than the client.